 Consequently Ilkeston was viewed as a lost cause by the New Connexion which doesn’t seem to have made a more permanent appearance in Ilkeston until 1873.

-In 1889 the Connexion moved to new premises in Stamford Street.
-The local press reported on this new chapel.
-The congregation members decided to pull down the old chapel and use the material in the building the new chapel, saving an estimated £300 in building costs, which, with the purchase of the land from the Duke of Rutland, were thought to total nearly £900.
+Entrusted with the building work were Frederick Shaw & Son, of the Manor House, with works premises in Rutland Street, and one of their first acts was to pull down the old chapel in Market Street — a lot of the material was ‘reclaimed‘, to be used on the new building and saving an estimated £300 in building costs.
+With the purchase of the land from the Duke of Rutland, the new chapel’s expense was thought to total nearly £900.
 Temporarily the vestry attached to the existing chapel would be employed for worship.

-The Stamford Street premises closed as a church in 1963 to be reincarnated as a car showroom.
+The Stamford Street premises closed as a church in 1963 to be reincarnated as a car showroom…. and then ?